-In the last post, I wrote about improving performance of a web application by caching static resources.
-Another great performance improvement, is about compressing response.
-Main browsers support deflate, gzip, and more recently brotli.
+In my last post, I covered improving web application performance by caching static resources.
+Another effective improvement is response compression.
+Most browsers support deflate, gzip, and more recently brotli.

-If you host your ASP.NET Core application using IIS or nginx, you may already take advantage of the compression.
-However, if you do not use a reverse proxy that provides response compression, or do not want to use the compression provided by those tools, the ASP.NET Core team provides a middleware to handle response compression.
+If you host your ASP.NET Core application on IIS or nginx, you may already benefit from built-in compression.
+However, if you are not using a reverse proxy that handles compression, or prefer not to rely on one, ASP.NET Core provides a response compression middleware.

 C#